Interdisciplinary Conservatory

 Offered in: Chicago

 The Interdisciplinary Conservatory is led by a Chair and organized into program areas coordinated by directors.
-At the graduate level, the curriculum with a major in composition leads to the degree of Master of Music; curricula in Performing Arts Administration and Theatre Directing lead to the degree of Master of Arts.
+At the graduate level, the curriculum with a major in Composition leads to the degree of Master of Music, while curricula in Performing Arts Administration and Theatre Directing lead to the degree of Master of Arts.

-For information on the master’s programs, consult the university’s graduate catalog.
+For information about master’s programs, please consult the university’s graduate catalog.

 Admission

 Applicants for the Master of Music degree must hold a Bachelor of Music degree or the equivalent.
 Qualified students holding a Bachelor of Arts degree with a major in music may be admitted if they fulfill departmental entrance requirements.
-Students' programs may be extended by the need to complete undergraduate prerequisite courses in their field of study.
+A student’s program may be extended if undergraduate prerequisite coursework in the field of study is required.

-Before registering for the initial semester, students seeking the Master of Music degree must complete diagnostic examinations in music theory, music history, and analysis.
+Before registering for the initial semester, students pursuing the Master of Music degree must complete diagnostic examinations in music theory, music history, and analysis.
 Study and review materials for the diagnostic examinations are available online during the summer prior to matriculation.
-Other specialized assessments will be conducted according to the student's major (e.g., language skills, orchestration, sight-reading).
+Additional specialized assessments may be required according to the student’s major (e.g., language skills, orchestration, sight-reading).

 Degree requirements